phazonoverload/p5-everwing/wip-mark.md

 # Targets

-1. Pass functions as arguments to handle collision detection
+1. Pass functions as arguments to handle collision detection (Player.js this.die())
 2. Anonymous function to update score
 3. Return values to update score